Stocks waver on Wall Street after last week's rally

-NEW YORK (AP) — Stocks wavered in afternoon trading on Wall Street Monday, after a big jump last week on hopes for more interest rate cuts from the Federal Reserve.
+Stocks wavered in afternoon trading on Wall Street Monday, after a big jump last week on hopes for interest rate cuts from the Federal Reserve.

-The S&P 500 was mostly unchanged and hovering around its all-time high.
-The Dow Jones Industrial Average fell 234 points, or 0.5% as of 12:13 p.m.
+The S&P 500 was down 0.2%, hovering around its all-time high.
+The Dow Jones Industrial Average fell 279 points, or 0.6% as of 2:04 p.m.
 Eastern time, pulling back from the record it set on Friday.
-The Nasdaq composite rose 0.3%.
+The Nasdaq composite rose 0.2%.

 Treasury yields rose in the bond market following their big drop on Friday amid expectations that the Fed will cut its benchmark interest rate in September.